GoogleCloudPlatform/php-docs-samples/cloud_sql/postgres/pdo/README.md

 ## Google App Engine Standard

-To run on GAE-Standard, create an App Engine project by following the setup for these [instructions](https://cloud.google.com/appengine/docs/standard/php7/quickstart#before-you-begin).
+To run on App Engine Standard, create an App Engine project by following the setup for these [instructions](https://cloud.google.com/appengine/docs/standard/php7/quickstart#before-you-begin).

 First, update `app-standard.yaml` with the correct values to pass the environment variables into the runtime.